 Skip to content

-The Unresolved Incidents Explorer provides a centralized view of all incident records with alert levels in the current workspace, helping users fully understand the context of alert incidents and accelerate their comprehension.
-By associating monitors and alert strategies, it effectively reduces alert fatigue.
+The Unrecovered Incidents Explorer centrally displays all incident records at the alert level within the current workspace, helping users fully understand the context of alert incidents, accelerating the comprehension and recognition of incidents, and effectively reducing alert fatigue by associating monitors and alert strategies.

-The data source for unresolved incidents queries incident data, aggregates it using df_fault_id as the unique identifier, and displays the most recent results.
-You can use the Explorer as a visualization tool to intuitively understand a series of key data points from the incident level to the triggered threshold baseline.
-From the incident level, duration, alert notifications, monitors, to the incident content and historical trigger trend chart, these pieces of information together form a comprehensive view, helping you analyze and understand incidents from different angles and make more informed response decisions.
+The Unrecovered Incidents data source queries incident data, aggregates it using df_fault_id as the unique identifier, and displays the most recent results.
+You can use this Explorer as a visualization tool to intuitively understand a series of key data points, from incident levels to triggered threshold baselines.
+Information such as incident level, duration, alert notifications, monitors, incident content, and historical trigger trend charts together form a comprehensive view, helping you analyze and understand incidents from different perspectives, thereby making more informed response decisions.

 Incident Card